sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Start the Ace Toolkit by executing `./ace-v11.0.0.3/ace toolkit`.
 Note that the ACE Toolkit may start as a tiny window on the screen.
 Use the cursor to grab the corner of this screen and expand it.
  ![](./images/cipdemo/ace-tiny-toolkit-start.jpg)
+1. Your Application Development window will be empty.
+(No ACE APIs/flows exist yet.)
+1. Import the partially-written ACE flows thus:
+  - Right-click in the Application Development window.
+  - Select `Import` -> `General` -> `Project Interchange`.
+  - Browse to _/home/student_, select **ACEflows.zip** and import it.
-1. You will see, in the Application Development window on the lefthand side, three REST APIs and their artefacts:
+1. You will now see, in the Application Development window on the lefthand side, three REST APIs and their artefacts:
  - **Customer**, which this lab does not use
  - **orders**, which you are about to change and then deploy
- - **storeinventory**, which you will not change and which is already deployed (as **inventory**)
+ - **storeinventory**, which you will not change and will simply deploy (as **inventory**)
 	 ![](./images/cipdemo/appl_dev_window.png)

-1. Drill down `orders` -> `Resources` -> `Subflows` and open `New_Order.subflow`.
-This subflow forms the body of the work that ACE will do when a new order is created and the orders API is called.
+The `orders` subflow forms the body of the work that ACE will do when a new order is created and the orders API is called.

 You will now modify this subflow, by adding three operations (nodes) following the App Connect REST Request operation.
 The first node will strip the HTTP Headers, the second will put to an MQ queue, and the third will publish the message to a topic in EventStreams.

-Here is what the flow will look like.
+Here is what the **orders** subflow will eventually look like.
 Detailed instructions follow.

  ![](./images/cipdemo/orders_subflow_canvas.jpeg)

+1. Drill down `orders` -> `Resources` -> `Subflows` and open `New_Order.subflow`.
 1. From the ACE palette, drag and drop an `HTTPHeader` node, an `MQOutput` node and a `KafkaProducer` node.
 Position them and connect them as shown in the screenshot above.
 1. Select the `Http Header` node.
 Configure its properties thus:
  - On the `HTTPInput` tab, select **Delete HTTP Header**.
 This is because before we do any further work with this message, we must remove this header.